 You’ve probably heard of Henry VIII, but there’s much more to this strange figure than his abundance of wives.

-He was a in some ways contradictory: A devout Christian who had two wives executed, and a loyal Catholic who broke his country away from the Catholic Church.
+He was in some ways contradictory: A devout Christian who had two wives executed and a loyal Catholic who broke his country away from the Catholic Church.

 There is certainly much to be learned about this historically important figure.
 Without further ado, here are 30 interesting facts about the man.

 If you want to remember what happened to each of Henry’s wives, there is a mnemonic device for that.

 Two divorced, two beheaded.

 Henry VIII is said to have referred to his fourth wife, Anne of Cleves, as ‘A Flanders Mare’.
 A mare is a female horse, so we can be very sure this was not a compliment.